annacakes281/annas-cookbook-blog/README.md

 - [Cripsyforms](https://django-crispy-forms.readthedocs.io/en/latest/) was another library I needed to install using the CLI, then adding to the 'Settings' and 'Requirements'.
 I used this for the commenting and tips/recommedation sections of the blog.
 - [Allauth](https://docs.allauth.org/en/latest/) was another library I used for the account registration, although I haven't implemented all the features included in this as of yet.
 I had to install this using the CLI and then add it to the 'Requirements' and 'Settings'.
 After this I needed to run a specific code to get the templates for the accounts installed onto my project.
 - [Whitenoise](https://whitenoise.readthedocs.io/en/latest/#quickstart-for-other-wsgi-apps) was another library I used for my project as initally I was having trouble with the CSS showing up on beta deployment, so installing this and adding to 'Requirements' and 'Settings' fixed that issue.
+- [EmailJS](https://www.emailjs.com/) was an external website I used to source and store emails for the site, so that users are able to send emails via the contact form.
+I had to create a template on the EmailJS website and ensure it was all linked up correctly in the javascript and the contact page.

 ### **_Models_**

 The models is the main base I used for creating the blog posts, comments and tips sections for the blog.
 Without implementing the models, the blog would not be functioning the way it should be.
+After afding or updating each model, I needed to ensure that I was migrating the data.

 The Post Model: